Why Are Bananas Bad Luck on Boats? (July 2026)

 Conclusion

 Before your next boat trip, check your bags for contraband fruit.
 Leave the bananas for landlocked consumption.
+Pack apples, jerky, or trail mix instead.
 Your captain, crew, and possibly the fishing gods will appreciate your consideration.
-Fair winds and following seas await those who honor the age-old wisdom: no bananas on board.
+Fair winds and following seas await those who honor the age-old wisdom of maritime folklore.

 Disclaimer